Dicklesworthstone/kissinger_undergraduate_thesis/README.md

 - HTML resources open directly in your browser.
 - Markdown resources open on GitHub’s blob pages so they render nicely.

+## How the Mindmap and Summary Were Generated
+These artifacts were prepared by Jeffrey Emanuel:

+- Mindmap and Summary were generated using https://fixmydocuments.com.
+- You can also reproduce a similar mindmap locally using the open‑source tool: https://github.com/Dicklesworthstone/mindmap-generator

+Quick options:
+- Fastest path: Upload the thesis (or any document) to FixMyDocuments and select the Mindmap and Summary options to generate both artifacts in one go.
+- Open‑source path: Clone `mindmap-generator`, follow its README to install dependencies, and run it against your source document to export a mindmap (and outline if supported).

 ## GitHub Pages
 This repo is ready for GitHub Pages in either configuration:
 - Root mode: Serve from `main` branch, root folder.